plusserver/docs/content/en/storage-backup/s3-storage/documentation/s3-tenant-api.md

 - **Account:** Operations on the current tenant account, including storing usage information.

-- **Auth:** Operations to authenticate the user session, with support for the owner token authentication schema.
+- **Auth:** Operations to authenticate the user session with support for the owner token authentication schema.

 - **Config:** Operations related to the product version and versions of the Tenant Management API.
 You can list the product version and main versions supported by this version.